Exploring Miyajima Island, Japan – Photography + Travel Guide

 IMPORTANT UPDATE: In October 2023 the JR Pass will increase in price significantly.
 In many cases, the pass will not be viable as the cost of individual tickets will be cheaper.
 We strongly suggest that you use the link to the calculator above to see whether the JR Pass will be worthwhile.
 For longer trips, the JR Pass is still a good option but for a 2-week visit, we don't think the JR Pass will be worthwhile anymore.

 Our gear and setup in Miyajima was very similar to what we had in Fuji Five Lakes.
 To find out more about our gear read our Exploring Fuji Five Lakes post.

-Our filters, mainly the NiSi 100mm square filter system got a bit of a workout here, especially the NiSi ND Soft Graduated – 3 stop and the NiSi ND 1000 – 10 stop & NiSi ND64 – 6 stop filters as the sun was setting to obtain a slower shutter speed to smooth out the water around the floating torii gate.
+Our filters, mainly the NiSi 100mm square filter system got used quite a lot here, especially the NiSi ND Soft Graduated – 3 stop, and the NiSi ND1000 – 10 stop & NiSi ND64 – 6 stop filters as the sun was setting to obtain a slower shutter speed to smooth out the water around the floating torii gate.

-The present Itsukushima Shrine dates back to the 12th century and is one of the best known tourist destinations in Japan.
-During high tide it appears that the shrine buildings are floating on water.
-Once inside there are paths that lead around the shrine and provide a spectacular view out to the The Great Torii Gate and mainland.
+The present Itsukushima Shrine dates back to the 12th century and is one of the best-known tourist destinations in Japan.
+During high tide, it appears that the shrine buildings are floating on water.
+Once inside there are paths that lead around the shrine and provide a spectacular view out to the Great Torii Gate and mainland.